Linda K Berkeley

-Abuse, ADD/ADHD, Addiction(s), Anger Management, Anxiety, Asperger Syndrome, Bereavement, Career Coaching, Child related issues, Chronic Fatigue Syndrome/ME Therapy, Cultural issues, Depression, Disability, Dissociation, Eating disorders, General counselling, Health related issues, Identity problems, Loss, Mental health issues, Obsessions, OCD, Personal Development, Phobias, Post-traumatic stress, Pregnancy related issues, Redundancy, Relationships, Self Esteem, Self Harm, Sexual Identity, Sexuality, Stress, Trauma, Women's Issues, Work related issues.
+Abuse, ADD/ADHD, Addiction(s), Anger Management, Anxiety, Asperger Syndrome, Bereavement, Career Coaching, Child related issues, Chronic Fatigue Syndrome/ME Therapy, Complex Trauma, Cultural issues, Depression, Disability, Dissociation, Emotion Regulation issues, Eating disorders, General counselling, Health related issues, Identity problems, Loss, Mental health issues, Obsessions, OCD, Personal Development, Personality Disorders, Phobias, Post-traumatic stress, Pregnancy related issues, Redundancy, Relationships, Self Esteem, Self Harm, Sexual Identity, Sexuality, Stress, Trauma, Women's Issues, Work related issues.

 Types of therapy:

-Adults, Children, Couples, EAP, Older Adults, Families, Groups, Organisations, Young People
+Adults, Couples, EAP, Older Adults, Families, Groups, Organisations, Young People from age 12 up.

 How I deliver therapy:

 Long-term face-to-face work, Online therapy, Short-term face-to-face work, Telephone therapy, Time-limited